aoloe/scribus-manual-troubleshooting/NOTES.md

 scribus150.rc files stored in preference folder, usually C:\Users\username\AppData\Roaming\Scribus.

+### Missing DejaVu

+As of January 2017, Debian testing and Ubuntu 16.04/16.10 are distributing a version of the `freetype` library (2.6.3) that is affected by a bug that prevents Scribus from loading outlines of some glyphs with the DejaVu font (and others).

+Freetype 2.6.5 contains a fix for this issue.
+2.6.4 might or not also have the fix.

 ## I get the wrong colors from the printer

 il y a souvent -- confusion entre des jolies images et des images correctes.